Honeyglue

 Honeyglue is an American romantic drama film written and directed by James Bird, produced by Zombot Pictures.
 The film stars Adriana Mather, Zach Villa, Christopher Heyerdahl, Jessica Tuck, Booboo Stewart, and Amanda Plummer.
 The film premiered at Newport Beach Film Festival and was released theatrically in the United States on June 3, 2016.

 Premise

-Honeyglue follows the story of Morgan, who flips her protected middle-class life upside down after learning she has three months left to live.
-During one of her "bucket list" outings at a gothic nightclub she meets Jordan, a rebellious gender-defying artist, with whom she falls in love and embarks on a series of adventures that she documents with a hand-held camera.
+Honeyglue tells the story of Morgan, who turns her sheltered middle-class life upside down after learning she has only three months left to live.
+While fulfilling her "bucket list" she visits a gothic nightclub where she meets Jordan, a rebellious gender-nonconforming artist.
+Morgan falls in love with Jordan and together they embark on a series of adventures, which she documents with a handheld camera.